Fantom-Factory/afMarkdownParser/readme.md

 - Lists (ordered and unordered)
 - Links and images
 - Bold and italics
-- Code blocks and code spans
+- Code blocks and code spans (normal and Github style)

 Markdown Parser uses the extensible Parsing Expression Grammer as provider by [Pegger](http://pods.fantomfactory.org/pods/afPegger).